Feng Shui numerology – Choosing the right number for luck and happiness

-Every month we get to visit many homes and businesses on consultations and it amazes us as how far our clients take Feng Shui almost to paranoia, which is not good.
+Every month we get to visit many homes and businesses on consultations and it amazes us how far our clients take Feng Shui almost to paranoia, which is not good.
 If you have bad numbers do not worry about it, as I will show you how to eliminate the inauspicious effects.

-A little story to begin with, last Friday night I was parked outside the cinema waiting to pick up my two boys and as much as I hate to admit it I was listening to BBC radio 4.
+A little story, to begin with, last Friday night I was parked outside the cinema waiting to pick up my two boys and as much as I hate to admit it I was listening to BBC Radio 4.
 I know you always think of the Archers or such like and this is what my Grandma used to listen too, they have some great debates on some nights.

-Anyway this program was about superstition, and one of the interviewers was saying how she was not superstitious but had spent the last 30 years saluting magpies or never walking under ladders or the cracks of pavements.
-Well numbers and Feng Shui, are more superstitious Chinese folklore than anything else, do I take it seriously?
+Anyway, this program was about superstition, and one of the interviewers was saying how she was not superstitious but had spent the last 30 years saluting magpies or never walking under ladders or the cracks of pavements.
+Well, numbers and Feng Shui, are more superstitious Chinese folklore than anything else, do I take it seriously?
 Yes and no, if I found the perfect Feng Shui house with a good facing direction and it was good for my family but the house number was number 4, I would still buy it although I have to admit I would use the countermeasures listed below.

-The main reason these numbers are considered unlucky is because the way the numbers sounds when spoken especially to the Cantonese.
+The main reason these numbers are considered unlucky is that the way the numbers sounds when spoken specially to the Cantonese.
 An example in western numbers would be the #11 could sound like heaven or #8 sounds like weight or #1 sounds like son, do you see what I mean?
 So if you have an unlucky #4 and you are from a country other than China.
 Think of #4 as sounding like “more” which is great.

 Numbers considered unlucky: